The Rise of Chatbots in Supply Management and Why You Should Care

 Chatbots are not industry-specific but they can be outfitted with industry-specific information so they can connect to the consumers and clients who are most familiar with industry jargon and variables.
 Nonetheless, chatbots are an easy way to communicate with consumers.

-In any case, the customers may require amending the order such as adding or removing some products, or even cancel the order.
-A supply-chain chatbot can process their requests by using the information such as tracking number in the database and integrating it to the unique customer ID.
+In any case, the customers may require amending the order such as adding or removing some products or even cancel the order.
+A supply-chain chatbot can process their requests by using the information such as tracking numbers in the database and integrating it into the unique customer ID.

 In addition, chatbots can also provide assistance in shipment tracking which can be better than the tracking feature available on the websites.
-With a chatbot, the customers have to enter the tracking ID only once and they can refer to the details anytime they want.
+With chatbot, the customers have to enter the tracking ID only once and they can refer to the details anytime.

 Frequently asked questions will not be a problem anymore as the chatbots can respond to the common questions through pre-programmed answers and follow-up questions and answers.
-Thus, the need for human intervention is minimized as it is needed only in situations where information is needed in detail.
+Thus, the need for human intervention is minimized, it is needed only in situations where information is needed in detail.

 Another important aspect of customer-oriented operations is feedback and surveys.
 Businesses can ask for customer feedback regarding their services or delivery through the chatbot.
 The whole process remains automated where customers only have to rate the service and/or explain their thoughts in the comments.